daelee711/ETRI-LIVE_STSVQ/subjective_scores/README.md

 The video names are provided in *sourceContentName_spatialResolution_frameRate_quantizationParameter* format. (e.g. Beauty_1080p_120hz_q_27)
 ```
 1. ETRI-LIVE_DMOS.csv - contains Difference Mean Opinion Scores (DMOS) and their respective standard deviation.

+The scores can be used to evaluate prediction performances of reference (full/reduced) image/video quality model.
 ```

 ```